Leap Day (Modern Family): Plot

-It is February 29, a.k.a.
-Leap Day, and it is also Cameron's (Eric Stonestreet) birthday.
-He is turning 40, but as his birth date, being Leap Day, only occurs once every four years, he likes to think he is turning 10.
-Mitchell (Jesse Tyler Ferguson) is extremely pressured to arrange the perfect party for him and has planned a Wizard of Oz-themed party and sets everything up while Cameron is away.
-However, when Cameron comes back home, he tells Mitchell that he will be busy for most of the day talking to his family in the aftermath of the deadliest tornado that hit his hometown.
-Realizing the Wizard of Oz is famous for a tornado, Mitchell abruptly cancels the Wizard of Oz-themed party and is forced to come up with a different party idea within a couple of hours.
+It is February 29, Leap Day, and Cameron's (Eric Stonestreet) birthday; he's turning 40 but likes to think he's turning 10.
+Mitchell (Jesse Tyler Ferguson) is under pressure to arrange the perfect party and has planned a surprise Wizard of Oz-themed evening, setting everything up while Cameron is out for the day.
+When Cameron unexpectedly returns home, he unintentionally reminds Mitchell of a deadly tornado that destroyed his grandfather's farm and how upset he still is about it.
+Mitchell panics as he makes the connection between the film--which features a tornado--and Cameron's family, and abruptly cancels the party as he rushes to come up with a new idea in only a couple of hours.

-Meanwhile, Phil (Ty Burrell) is especially excited about Leap Day that he takes the day off from work to do something fun with his family.
-Claire (Julie Bowen) decides to sign the family up for a trapeze class at a local amusement park.
-However, Claire gets on her menstrual cycle and Phil gets horrified when Haley (Sarah Hyland) and Alex (Ariel Winter) get on their cycles as well.
-Thinking their moody behavior will ruin his day, Phil conspires with Luke (Nolan Gould) and Manny (Rico Rodriguez) to go to the trapeze class without the girls, telling the boys not to mention the cycle.
-Phil has Luke pretend that he is similarly feeling under the weather like the girls, but this backfires as Claire - knowing what Phil is doing, and fed up with his lack of empathy and unwillingness to have an open conversation with her about menstruation - insists Luke stay home, prompting Manny to go home.
-Phil decides to have Luke feign a cut on his finger using fake blood so they can have an excuse to leave the house to go to the doctor.
-Luke accidentally spills most of the container on himself.
+Meanwhile, Phil (Ty Burrell) has Leap Day off to celebrate with his family at a trapeze arranged by Claire (Julie Bowen).
+To his horror, he discovers that Claire, Haley (Sarah Hyland), and Alex (Ariel Winter) are all on their menstrual cycles.
+Thinking their behavior will ruin his day, Phil conspires with Luke (Nolan Gould) and Manny (Rico Rodriguez) to go to the trapeze class without the girls but tells the boys not to mention the cycle.
+Phil has Luke pretend that he is similarly feeling under the weather like the girls, but this backfires as Claire--knowing what Phil is doing, and fed up with his lack of empathy and unwillingness to have an open conversation with her about menstruation--insists Luke stay home, which prompts Manny to go home.
+Phil then has Luke feign a cut on his finger using fake blood so they'll have an excuse to leave the house, but Luke accidentally spills most of the container on himself.
 When Claire finds the container of fake blood, Luke is forced to admit that Phil wanted to leave the girls home due to their menstrual cycles (which he mispronounces).
 All three women are disgusted and Claire berates Phil.

 Jay (Ed O'Neill) and Gloria (Sofía Vergara) go to a bar to cheer on a soccer game.
 When one of the patrons gets competitive with Gloria, Jay takes her away to another table to avoid confrontation.
-Gloria wishes that Jay fought the patron and his manliness comes into question, even more so when he puts on a pink robe, which was originally white before his white clothes got mixed with red ones in the laundry.
-However, when Javier disappoints Manny by once again cancelling an arranged trip with him, Gloria decides she prefers Jay being reasonable.
+Gloria wishes that Jay would have fought the patron and his manliness comes into question, especially later at home when he puts on a now-pink robe that was mixed in with red laundry.
+However, when Javier disappoints Manny by once again cancelling an planned trip, Gloria decides she prefers Jay being reasonable.